What we do

 Our goal is to reduce the gap between attachment theory research and practice in clinical and non-clinical environments.
 We do this through our events and networking opportunities, but also by engaging in research opportunities.

-This year locally IAN was represented by its executive committee member on the UKCP practise-based research initiative, and internationally IAN is currently the UK partner in the EU member state research initiative to improve EU wide cross-disciplinary service quality and delivery in family mental health.
+As an organisation we benefit from the input from the senior researchers who sit on our Executive Committee.
+In 2020 IAN was represented by its then Chairman, Desmond King on the UKCP practise-based research initiative, which produced the journal article ‘Bridging the Gap between Clinical Practice and Research Part I: Findings of a Pilot Study on Daniel Stern’s ‘Moments of Meeting’ from the UKCP’s Practitioner Research Network’.
+Internationally IAN is currently the UK partner in the EU member state research initiative to improve EU wide cross-disciplinary service quality and delivery in family mental health.
 This ERASMUS+ project seeks to investigate, summarise and centralise European family and community resources with those of mental health, educational and social professionals in order to improve their work, to allow them to reach more patients in less time and to give to these patients and families a more efficient and high-quality care.

 The IAN executive committee members have particular research expertise in attachment theory and an interest in multidisciplinary and interdisciplinary research initiatives.
 We are always interested in discussion research collaboration opportunities aimed at furthering our understanding or the application of attachment theory.